What if there were a method—even a process—that you could apply to increase website sales? Wouldn’t that be swell? Well, there is.

 - You cannot systematically improve what you cannot measure (or won’t notice it when it happens).

 Start with specific goals and make sure your web analytics software is tracking those goals.

 Personal opinions do not matter (much)

 There’s no shortage of opinions in the world.
-Sadly, most are misguided, even incompetent.
 People see the world from where they are and think everybody else is like them—”But I never click on ads!”; “Nobody shares their email!”; “I think it should be blue!”; and so on.

 You are not the world.
 You are not your customer.
 Hence, you can’t draw conclusions about user behavior based on your personal preferences.
-It’s natural to want to, but try to resist.
 Instead, focus on evidence-based marketing.

 The following checklist is a summary of key elements that will help you get more online sales (or whatever conversion you’re after).

 How to increase your online sales: 11 strategies

 - Understand buying phases

 - Focus on clarity